flotang-gtt/ThermML/requirements/data-language.md

 ### Rationale

-The content of ThermML files needs to be loaded by CALPHAD software tools.
+The content of ThermML files needs to be read and written by CALPHAD software tools.

 ### Performance